 If people have a temporary illness, doctors usually wait to give the vaccine until the illness resolves.

 Some people have mild side effects, such as a fever, a general feeling of illness (malaise), and a rash.
-Joints may become temporarily stiff and painful, usually in teenage girls and women.
+Joints may become temporarily stiff and painful in adults, usually in women.

 Drugs Mentioned In This Article